Mission and Rationale

 Living in Residence

 NEW Leadership® participants are required to live on campus throughout the summer institute; we consider the residential nature of the program an integral component of the NEW Leadership® experience.
 The residential requirement creates an intensive learning experience that is impossible to replicate with a series of one-day programs.
-Living together for five nights builds a sense of community among the group and encourages friendly interaction among the participants.
+Living together for several nights builds a sense of community among the group and encourages friendly interaction among the participants.
 At NEW Leadership® the learning experience extends beyond the formal sessions of the day and continues in the dorms, where students can share ideas, challenge opinions they heard during sessions, reflect and discuss in a way that would not occur if they went their separate ways after the day’s formal program ended.

 Connecting with Women Leaders